aptech/docs/docs/CR-substute.rst

               2.2,
               4.0 };

-    //Substitute all values less than 2.2e-16 with a zero x = substute(x, x .< 2.25e-16, 0);
+    // Substitute all values less than 2.2e-16 with a zero x = substute(x, x .< 2.25e-16, 0);

 After the code above, x is equal to: